Tuplanolla/bmm/README.md

 the second of which contains derived flags.
 Additionally, for those messages whose bodies may vary in size, there is an extra prefix to signal the size of the message.
-The next byte contains the message type and after that comes the message body.
+The next byte contains the message number and after that comes the message body.

 In GNU C it would not go as follows.